kurapica/IGAS/PLoop/README.md

 			UnBlockEvent　-　Un-Block some events for the object

-* The first line : [__Final__] means the class is a final class, it can't be re-defined, it's an attribute description, will be explained later.
+* The first line : [__Final__] means the class is a final class, it can't be redefined, it's an attribute description, will be explained later.

 * The next part is the description for the class.